dimagi/Vellum/README.md

 ### Submitting changes

-New features and old features that you touch should come with unit tests.
-If you don't know how to unit test a feature, ask.

 Changes should be in the form of pull requests to develop.

 A new release is initiated by branching develop off to release, and creating